ppetrovtv/pine_script_docs/source/Strategies.rst

-You may think that this is a reverse strategy since pyramiding is not allowed, but in fact both order will get filled because they are market order, what means they are to be executed immediately at current price.
+You may think that this is a reverse strategy since pyramiding is not allowed, but in fact both order will get filled because they are market orders, what means they are to be executed immediately at the current price.
 The second order doesn't get cancelled because both are filled almost at the same moment and the system doesn't have time to process first order fill and cancel the second one before it gets executed.
 The same would